NCAS-CMS/cfa-conventions/source/cfa.md

 aggregated data.
 This manipulation of the fragment is carried out by the application program that is managing the aggregation.

-Note that the only fragment metadata that are taken into consideration in the aggregation process are the units and the calendar.
-In particular, metadata that defines the physical nature of the data (such as the `standard_name` attribute) and metadata that provides coordinate values for the data (such as association coordinate variables) are ignored, if present.

 The conventions support the following fragment manipulations:

 ### Units and calendar